(Abandoned Nazi/Soviet Military Hospital)(Liegnitz "Lazarett Siegeshöhe")

 Adding insult to injury the SS took over the complex and used it as part of the Lebensborn Program where mothers and children were bred to create “Germanic Supermen”.
 It was also used as an adoption centre for Polish children stolen from their Polish families and given to German families.

-When the Nazis were defeated leading to the Soviet takeover the facility was converted into a tuberculosis sanatorium until the mid-1980’s.
+When the Nazis were defeated, leading to the Soviet takeover of the facility, was converted into a tuberculosis sanatorium until the mid-1980’s.
 In 1985 the site was converted back into a psychiatric hospital treating mainly children and those addicted to drugs.